RuslanLebj/AdSenseVision-database-scripts-PostgreSQL/README.md

 - `screen_id`: References the screen where the content was broadcast.
 - `total_viewing_time`: Total viewing time of the content.
 - `max_viewers_count`: Maximum number of viewers at any given moment.
+- `show_count`: Number of times the content was shown.

 #### `schedule` - Content Showing Schedule
 - `id`: Auto-incremented unique identifier for the schedule entry.